shyjuk/Restic-Backups-Guide/Restic - Guide.md

 Restic takes and stores backups (snapshots) of data into a backup location known as a repository.
 Each repository is an encrypted space (directory) which securely stores the data for management and future retrieval.
 The initial snapshot for a repository takes slightly longer to create and is larger in size than subsequent snapshots.
 The initial snapshot is a full backup whereas subsequent backups contain only the objects that have changed (incremental).

 ### Initialize a Restic Repository
 Creating or initializing a repository (also known as a "repo") is the first step in performing backups.
 We have to create a location where the backed up data will reside.
-Optimally, a good backup location is on a separate physical medium and/or in the cloud.

 In our example, we will simply create a repository in the home directory alongside the `files` and `notes` directories created earlier.
 This repository will be named "repo" and will be initialized using `restic init -r repo`.
 Where the `-r` parameter specifies that the text that will come immediately after it is the path to the repository.
 Each repository requires a password for encryption purposes.

 ```
 deep@ubuntu-vm:~$ restic init -r repo